abhishekprince-git/Brain-Tumor-MRI-Classifier/README.md

 The major challenges in brain tumor detection from MRI data include:

-### Data Requirements

-CNN models require large amounts of labeled training data, which can be difficult to obtain in medical imaging due to privacy concerns and the need for expert annotation.
+- **Data Requirements** : CNN models require large amounts of labeled training data, which can be difficult to obtain in medical imaging due to privacy concerns and the need for expert annotation.

-### Class Imbalance

-Medical datasets often have imbalanced classes (more normal scans than tumor scans), which can bias the model and affect detection accuracy.
+- **Class Imbalance** : Medical datasets often have imbalanced classes (more normal scans than tumor scans), which can bias the model and affect detection accuracy.

-### Image Variability

-MRI images vary in quality, resolution, and acquisition parameters across different hospitals and equipment, requiring preprocessing and normalization techniques.
+- **Image Variability** : MRI images vary in quality, resolution, and acquisition parameters across different hospitals and equipment, requiring preprocessing and normalization techniques.

-### Overfitting

-Deep learning models are prone to overfitting, especially with limited medical datasets, necessitating techniques like data augmentation, regularization, and cross-validation.
+- **Overfitting** : Deep learning models are prone to overfitting, especially with limited medical datasets, necessitating techniques like data augmentation, regularization, and cross-validation.

 ---